bourbakis/assorted-readings/shower-thoughts.md

 - the standalone work like economist or mathematician is meanless, word economist must bind with its consittution just like the word professor in twitter/linkedin/his-or-her homepage

+# 10/18/2019

+- modelling is also another kind of sampling.

+modelling -> 诸葛亮的精囊妙计， 如果